Dr Melissa de Vel-Palumbo

 College of Business, Government and Law

-My research expertise lies at the intersection of criminology and psychology.
-I draw on psychological theory and research to improve the understanding, prevention, and management of criminal behaviour.
-Ultimately, my research aims to improve outcomes for people who have committed crime, in order to reduce the burden of crime in the community.
-I have expertise in quantitative and qualitative methodologies, including experimental design, program evaluation, cross-sectional surveys, scale development and validation, and qualitative interviews.
-I have also trained as a clinical (forensic) psychologist.
+Melissa's research focuses on the application of psychological theory to improve advance understandings of, and responses to, crime.
+She takes a collaborative approach, working with stakeholders in the criminal justice sector to inform more effective policy and practice, enhancing outcomes for people who have committed crime and reducing the burden of crime in the community.
+Melissa has expertise in quantitative and qualitative methodologies, including experimental design, program evaluation, cross-sectional and longitudinal surveys, scale development and validation, and qualitative interviews.
+She has also trained as a clinical (forensic) psychologist.

-My principal area of research is the rehabilitation and reintegration of people who have committed crime.
-I explore this topic from both a basic basis (how people process wrongdoing and how/when these psychological processes lead to positive attitudinal and behavioural change) as well as an applied basis (the effects of particular criminal justice interventions or procedures on crime).
-I am particularly interested in in the role of identity changes in promoting desistance from crime.
-This body of work has contributed to knowledge about the processes underlying behavioural change and effective strategies to facilitate the rehabilitation of people convicted of crime.
+Her principal area of research is the rehabilitation and reintegration of people who have committed crime.
+She explores this topic from both a basic basis (how people process wrongdoing and how/when these psychological processes lead to positive attitudinal and desistance from crime) as well as an applied basis (the effects of particular criminal justice interventions or procedures on rehabilitative outcomes).
+Her research has contributed to knowledge about the processes underlying behavioural change and has influenced national and international strategies to reduce reoffending.
+Current funded projects include work to identify and promote practices that assist desistance within prison settings (Corrective Services NSW), and a project creating and evaluating a mobile application that community corrections officers can use to support reintegration (Department for Correctional Service SA).

 A second research stream investigates the beliefs people have about crime and justice.
-I am particularly interested in psychological biases that influence people’s moral judgments, punitive attitudes, and justice-related cognitions.
+She is particularly interested in psychological biases that influence people’s moral judgments, punitive attitudes, and justice-related cognitions.
 These beliefs have major impacts on the decisions and practices of people who work in the criminal justice system (e.g., police officers, judges, correctional officers) as well as feeding into broader societal attitudes and discourses about crime and criminal justice policy.
-My work in this space has contributed to understanding and challenging common beliefs and attitudes that impede the effective reintegration of people who have been convicted of crime.
+Her work in this space has contributed to understanding and challenging common beliefs and attitudes that impede the effective reintegration of people who have been convicted of crime.

 Qualifications